foundersandcoders/old-coursebook/projects/week4.md

 Make sure you spend 2/3 hours planning the project before getting started.
 We want to see all the planning incorporated into the README.
 Show us wireframes/photos/etc...

-**Hint** for autocomplete you will all need a .txt file that contains all the words in the dictionary. here it is…. (link)
+**Hint** for autocomplete you will all need a .txt file that contains all the words in the dictionary. here it is…. [link](https://github.com/dwyl/autocomplete) _word.txt file in the project_

 ### Don't Forget / Minimum Features